Wallace E. Pratt House

 The Wallace E. Pratt House, also known as Ship on the Desert (sometimes hyphenated), was the residence of Wallace Pratt in what is now Guadalupe Mountains National Park in far western Texas.
 Pratt, a petroleum geologist for the Humble Oil & Refining Company, had previously built the Wallace Pratt Lodge in McKittrick Canyon a couple of miles to the north in the Guadalupe Mountains.
-Finding the cabin site to be remote and prone to being cut off by flooding, Pratt started construction of a new, modern residence on the east slope of the mountains.
+Finding the cabin site to be remote and prone to being cut off by flooding, Pratt and his second wife, prominent former suffragist Iris Calderhead Pratt, started construction of a new, modern residence on the east slope of the mountains.
 Work on the residence started in 1941.
 The house was designed by Long Island architect Newton Bevin, who lived for a time at the site with his wife, and built by contractor Ed Birdsall.
 Work was stopped by World War II, but resumed in 1945 and was completed the same year.
-In contrast to Pratt's rustic canyon cabin, the house, which Pratt named the Ship On The Desert, is an International Style house with horizontal lines and extensive glazing.
-Only 16 ft wide and 110 ft long, the house provides broad views to the east over the plains and the west to the mountains.
-The majority of the house is on a single level, with a "captain's bridge" over the dining room giving access to a rooftop terrace.
-A detached garage contained a guest bedroom.
-Apart from glass, the predominant material was local limestone in several shades.